Sexual abuses rampant in UAE-controlled prisons in Yemen | Taiwan News

 Witnesses said Yemeni guards working under the direction of Emirati officers use various methods of sexual torture and humiliation.
 They rape detainees while filming the assaults.
 They subject prisoners' genitals to electric shocks or hang rocks from their testicles.
 They sexually violate others with wooden and steel poles.

 "They strip you naked, then tie your hands to a steel pole from the right and the left so you are spread open in front of them.
-Then sodomizing starts," said one 46-year-old man who has been in detention for more than two years and who, like other detainees, spoke on condition of anonymity for fear of retaliation.
+Then sodomizing starts," said one father of four who has been in detention for more than two years and who, like other detainees, spoke on condition of anonymity for fear of retaliation.

 A former security chief who was involved in torturing to extract confessions told the AP that rape is used as a way to force detainees to cooperate with the Emiratis in spying.